irlnathan/s-assoc-docs/associations2.md

 }
 ```

-At this point, I have defined and configured two models:
+At this point, I have defined and configured two _models_:

 <img src="http://i.imgur.com/NyYnaQe.jpg" />